bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

 first vrule and last vrule do not appear.
 In addition, each vertical rule would look "broken" when it crisscrosses a horizontal rule.

-Another important difference between a 'bTABLE' and 'startabulate' is that the first one has no way of creating a double horizontal line, while the second one is possible when two \HL commands are placed right next to each other.
+Another important difference between a 'bTABLE' and 'startabulate' is that for a 'bTABLE' to have a double horizontal rule we have to create a empty row immediately below it with a fixed height such as 2.25pt, and with no content.
+For a 'starttabulate' to have a double horizontal rule we can place two consecutive
+\HL commands.

 For this reason, a 'bTABLE' is used in translation when a 'tabular' is to appear inside a 'figure', 'table', or 'longtable', while a 'starttabulate' is to appear when it is by itself.

+There is a serious bug in the latest releast of CONTEX, in that if a previous 'starttable' has a \VL (vertical rule) before the start of the first column, the subsequent 'starttable' will automatically have a vertical rule before the first column as well, even when the second 'starttable' didn't use \VL.
+The vertical rule before the first column of the second 'starttabulate' would disappear if a \VL is not placed before the first column within the first 'starttabulate'.